xp44mm/Notebook/F#/Programming with Objects.md

     static member Zero : Vector2D
 ```

 The signature of the type is almost the same as that for Listing 6-1.
 The primary difference is in the construction syntax.
-Let’s look at what’s going on here.
-The first line says you’re defining a type Vector2D with a *primary constructor*.
+Let's look at what's going on here.
+The first line says you're defining a type Vector2D with a *primary constructor*.
 This is sometimes called an *implicit constructor*.
 The constructor takes two arguments, dx and dy.
 The variables dx and dy are in scope throughout the (nonstatic) members of the type definition.

 The second line is part of the computation performed each time an object of this type is constructed: